 How David Helps Clients

-David works to help U.S. manufacturers—especially those whose financial performance has been negatively impacted by the presence of low-priced imports in the U.S. market—improve their ability to successfully compete with foreign substitutes in the U.S. market by advocating on their behalf in proceedings before the U.S. International Trade Commission and the U.S. Department of Commerce.
-As a member of the firm’s International Trade & National Security practice group, David works on a team that is purpose-built to use federal antidumping and countervailing duty (AD/CVD) laws for the benefit of U.S. manufacturing companies that have been harmed by unfair import competition.
+David focuses on helping U.S. manufacturers—especially those whose financial performance has been negatively impacted by the presence of low-priced imports in the U.S. market—enhance their competitive position by advocating on their behalf in proceedings before the U.S. International Trade Commission and the U.S. Department of Commerce.
+As a member of the firm’s International Trade & National Security practice group, David works on a team that is purpose-built to use federal antidumping and countervailing duty (AD/CVD) laws for the benefit of U.S. producers that have been harmed by unfair import competition.

-At his previous firm, David represented both petitioners and respondents in AD/CVD proceedings before the U.S. Department of Commerce and the U.S. International Trade Commission, drafted or co-drafted the full range of legal documents called for during AD/CVD investigations and administrative reviews, and developed the legal and technical skills to effectively advocate on behalf of clients in the context of these proceedings.
+David has represented both petitioners and respondents in AD/CVD proceedings before the U.S. Department of Commerce and the U.S. International Trade Commission, drafted or co-drafted the full range of legal documents called for during AD/CVD investigations and administrative reviews, and developed the legal and technical skills to effectively advocate on behalf of clients in the context of these proceedings.

-David has experience advising clients on an assortment of other trade-related matters, including Section 301 duties, product-specific import license and permit requirements, payments and refunds of Customs duties, compliance with U.S. Customs and Border Protection’s (CBP’s) reporting requirements, and exposure to civil penalties stemming from noncompliance with reporting requirements, among other things.
+David has experience advising clients on an assortment of other trade-related and national security matters, including Section 301 duties, Foreign Agent Registration Act (FARA) reporting obligations, product-specific import license and permit requirements, payments and refunds of duties, compliance with U.S. Customs and Border Protection’s (CBP’s) reporting requirements, voluntary disclosures, and exposure to civil penalties stemming from non-compliance with reporting requirements.

 What Clients Can Expect

-David strives to provide his clients with the highest quality legal service by delivering clear-cut advice and impactful solutions based on the most thorough, exhaustive assessment of the legal context in which clients find themselves.
-In particular, David aims to ensure that clients are presented with every available option forward and are well-equipped to make decisions based on a complete picture of the legal landscape they may need to traverse to reach their goals.
+David strives to provide his clients with the highest quality legal service by delivering clear-cut advice and impactful solutions based on thorough assessment of the practical and legal problems clients face.
+David aims to ensure that clients are presented with every option and are well-equipped to make decisions based on a complete understanding of the path forward.

 Outside the Office

-Outside of the office, David enjoys playing golf, going to Washington Nationals baseball games, and trying his best to stay in shape by lifting weights or jogging around Washington D.C.
+Outside of the office, David enjoys playing golf, going to baseball games, and trying his best to stay in shape by lifting weights or jogging around Washington D.C.

 Georgetown University Law Center, J.D., 2020